Shuffle/Shuffle-docs/docs/API.md

 ### Upload a python app
 Uploads a python app.
 You should upload a zip file with the following like file structure.
 This has to be done for each individual version of the app.
 The app uploaded is available to everyone in the organization.

+If you need help with this section, [look into the Shuffle CLI utility as well](https://github.com/Shuffle/shufflecli).

 To zip an app, go to the appfolder, e.g. shuffle-tools, then type in the following to zip the version you want to upload (\*nix):
 ```